johnmarkschofield/django-lean/README.md

 ## Welcome

-django-lean aims to be a collection of tools for [[http://www.startuplessonslearned.com/search/label/lean%20startup|Lean Startups]] using the Django platform.
-Currently it provides a framework for implementing [[http://www.startuplessonslearned.com/search/label/split-test|split-test experiments]] in JavaScript, Python, or Django template code along with administrative views for analyzing the results of those experiments.
+django-lean aims to be a collection of tools for [Lean Startups](http://www.startuplessonslearned.com/search/label/lean%20startup|Lean Startups) using the Django platform.
+Currently it provides a framework for implementing [split-test experiments](http://www.startuplessonslearned.com/search/label/split-test) in JavaScript, Python, or Django template code along with administrative views for analyzing the results of those experiments.

-django-lean is one of the more mature AB testing systems for Django, but if you have contributions or other improvements, they're welcome.

 ## Discussion Group

-For discussions related to the use or development of django-lean please use our [[http://groups.google.com/group/django-lean|Google group]].
+For discussions related to the use or development of django-lean please use our [Google Group](http://groups.google.com/group/django-lean).

 ## Features